 Resources for Teachers

 1. When the Trafficking Victims Protection Act was passed in 2000, it had wide bipartisan support in Congress, with the working definition of trafficking broadly understood as the transport of persons for the purpose of forced labor in a wide variety of sectors, most notably agriculture, domestic servitude, manufacturing and sex work.
-In the ensuing years, the Bush administration focused primarily on the last of these, and the definition of trafficking in persons broadened to include transfer for the purpose of prostitution even when the element of coercion was not present.
+In the ensuing years, the focus has been primarily on the last of these, and the definition of trafficking in persons broadened to include transfer for the purpose of prostitution even when the element of coercion was not present.
 How do you perceive this focus affecting the success of the effort to stop human trafficking and to put an end to modern-day slavery?

 2. How does a repressive society compare to a free society with respect to human trafficking for purposes of forced labor?